MinhazI/Save-Object-to-File/README.md

 ## Prerequisites

-* Basic Java knowledge, including an installed version of the JVM and Maven.
+* Basic Java knowledge, including an installed version of the JVM.
-* Basic Git knowledge, including an installed version of Git.
 * Jackson JSON Library (available via [this link](http://tutorials.jenkov.com/java-json/jackson-installation.html)) | You can also find the Jackson JSON JAR file via [this link](https://jar-download.com/artifacts/com.fasterxml.jackson.core)